avirupdas55/D4RL-Docker/README.md

 ```
 bash example_docker_run_script.sh
 ```

-On a system with singularity use:
+On a system with singularity you will need to create the directory `$HOME/.mujoco` (in your local home directory) and copy the `mjkey.txt` file into this directory.
+Then use the following script to run the example.:
 ```
 bash example_singularity_run_script.sh
 ```